It can be confusing, right?

 But because the standard for business casual attire differs from office to office, a clear definition doesn’t exist.
-And that’s the root of the problem; defining a term that means something different to different people is difficult.
+And that’s the root of the problem; defining what is business casual for men, which is something different to different people is difficult.

 But as you know, I thrive on simplifying things that are difficult, so I’m gonna give it a shot.
 You can be the judge if I succeed.

-So what does business casual look like for men?
+So what does business casual mean for a man?
 What is the proper implementation of the dress code?
 What are the do’s and don’ts?

-The first thing you should understand is that business casual is not a casual look.
+Business casual is not meant to be a casual look.
 It’s a look meant for business purposes.